 One of the perks of operating an online business is the ever-expanding global market reach.
 But this reach is not always equally efficient – and hence effective – across the globe due to the very factors that limit client-server communication.
 Government policies, bandwidth and technology limitations prevent optimum website performance around the world, so website speed and availability tests should be conducted across disparate locations to determine global website performance results impacting world-wide business reach.

-Website performance varies with fluctuations in Web traffic.
-Hosting servers handling normal load at peak performance may lose page speed under excessive loads.
-Conducting Stress Tests, Ramp Tests, Load Tests and other Performance Tests on websites creates an accurate picture of how much Web traffic the website can handle before losing performance or going down altogether.
+Website performance varies with fluctuations in web traffic.
+Hosting servers handling the normal load at peak performance may lose page speed under excessive loads.
+Conducting stress tests, ramp tests, load tests and other performance tests on websites creates an accurate picture of how much web traffic the website can handle before losing performance or going down altogether.
 Compare the results with the website’s actual usage patterns to determine whether the website needs hardware upgrades to handle peak load as efficiently as possible.

 Database performance is critical for websites maintaining dynamic content pulled from back-end databases.
 A mechanism should be in place to detect and alert for inaccuracies in data transmission.
 Keeping an eye on free disk space on servers hosting websites locally helps avoid errors and data losses that lead to broken links and eventually degrade website performance.

-The tools generate performance scores based on a set or rules developed in context of Web page performance and user priorities.
+The tools generate performance scores based on a set of rules developed in the context of Web page performance and user priorities.
 The principles include resource caching, client-server round-trip times, data download and upload size, and a host of rules impacting end-user website experience in terms of page speed.

-3. The tool lists all downloaded files in a Waterfall Chart form, sorting it in terms of load order, load time, size, type or URL.
+The tool lists all downloaded files in a waterfall chart form, sorting it in terms of load order, load time, size, type or URL.

 However, testing across multiple tools, analyzing different website design elements and comparing multiple test results provides reasonable insights for online business owners to devise speed optimization strategies for their websites.